d4ilyrun/kernel/README.md

 This is a mere hobby kernel for 32-bit x86, to learn about OS/Kernel development.

-I'm learning from [osdev](www.osdev.org), following a roadmap from my school's [kernel project](https://k.lse.epita.fr/getting_started/dependencies.html).
+I'm learning from [osdev](www.osdev.org), adding features in no particular order, just implementing stuff I want to learn more about.

 ## Dependencies